abimekonnen/ella-api/README.md

       npx jest src/transactions/products.service.spec.ts
    ````

-## build the app and DB on docker
+## Build and dockerize the app and DB
 1. Build and dockerize the app and DB
    ```bash
       docker compose build
    ```

-2. RUN app and db
+2. RUN app and DB
    ```bash
       docker compose up -d
    ```